temporalio/documentation/docs/go-tracing.md

 ### Is there a complete example?

-The [context propagation sample](https://github.com/temporalio/samples-go/blob/master/ctxpropagation/) configures a custom context propagator and shows context propagation of custom keys across a workflow and an activity.
+The [context propagation sample](https://github.com/temporalio/samples-go/blob/master/ctxpropagation/) configures a custom context propagator and shows context propagation of custom keys across a Workflow and an Activity.
 It also uses Jaeger for tracing.

 ### Can I configure multiple context propagators?